nerves-project/nerves-project.github.io/docs.md

 Each Nerves subproject contains its license as part of the project.
 In most cases the license is the [MIT License](http://opensource.org/licenses/MIT).

+### I need to make changes to Buildroot, but it takes so long to build.

+Buildroot does a lot, so it's not surprising that it takes so long to build.
+There are many ways to make it run faster, though.

+   1. Create a ~/dl directory for caching downloads.
+I have the Nerves Makefile automatically look for this directory and setup Buildroot to use it.
+      Caching downloaded files can take reduce the pain of waiting for downloads from slow websites.
+   2. Enable CCache.
+This caches object files so that recompiles can be done lightning fast.
+Run `make menuconfig` and go to `Build options` and `Enable compiler cache`.
+I don't select it automatically since it can use a lot of disk space, but it's generally safe.
+   3. Run on a native Linux install.
+Running in a VM is ok, but I've had a better experience natively booting Linux.
+   4. Build on an SSD.
+Doing this significantly improved my experience with Buildroot.
+   5. If you're porting Nerves to a new platform, try using an external toolchain rather than the default Buildroot toolchain.
+The default toolchain builds gcc which takes a very long time.
+External toolchains just need to be downloaded.